 Taiga came to life, from winter, from hibernation.
 And if in the valley of the Amur River primroses were already blossomed, then the grass just started showing up, and in some places it was snowing!

 Having reached the riverbed to the second cordon with the name Mani, we turned around and took the opposite course to Bogbas, where, with the onset of the morning, we planned to make an ascent to one of the peaks of the ridge and take photos of the park's panoramas.

 Five o'clock in the morning.
-Clouds trailed almost above the ground, clinging to the tops of trees, and below, along the bed of Anyu, a fog clouded over the white veil.
+The clouds dragged almost over the ground, clinging to the tops of the trees, and below, along the Anyui riverbed, fog spread in a white veil.